-Healthy Blue uses a list of drugs called a Comprehensive Drug List to help your doctor choose which drugs to give you.
+Healthy Blue uses a list of drugs called a Preferred Drug List (PDL) or formulary to help your doctor choose which drugs to give you.
 A group of doctors and pharmacists checks this list of drugs every three months.
 They help make sure the drugs on the list are safe and useful.
 Even though a drug is on the list, your doctor will choose which drug is best for you.

-To see the most up-to-date Healthy Blue Comprehensive Drug List, please go to our website at www.HealthyBlueSC.com.
+To see the most up-to-date PDL, please go to our website at www.HealthyBlueSC.com.
+It will show you what generic and brand-name drugs we cover.

-Drugs that are on our Comprehensive Drug List may need our approval for coverage.
+Drugs that are on the PDL may need our approval for coverage.
 We review pharmacy prior authorization requests within 24 hours from the time we get all required information.

-Certain drugs on our Comprehensive Drug List:
+Certain drugs on the PDL: